 1. Get Your Education

 b.
-Before selecting a school, make sure that the North Carolina State Board of CPA Examiners will acknowledge any credits you earn from that school.
-Under Board rules, the university or college you choose must be accredited by one of the following regional accreditation agencies:
+The North Carolina State Board of CPA Examiners accepts any credits you earn from universities or colleges accredited by one of the following regional accreditation agencies:

 - Southern Association of Colleges and Schools–Commission on Colleges